 What is CBD Oil?

 CBD stands for Cannabidiol, the most active ingredient in the adult (aerial parts of the) hemp plant.
-CBD is just one of many compounds, known as cannabinoids, that are found in cannabis.
+It is just one of many compounds, known as cannabinoids, that are found in cannabis.
+CBD helps humans, and most living things, balance out their mind and body.

 Oils that contain concentrations of CBD are known as CBD oils.
 The concentration and uses of different oils vary.